tmscott88/GitLite/README.md

 - Git (configured and authenticated)
 - A valid Git repository
-- *Python 3 (only needed for development or building from source)*
+- *Python 3.5+ (latest is recommended, only needed for manual builds or development), pyinstaller*

 ## Usage

-- Download and place the **GitWriting** executable for your platform `GitWriting-X-X-X.exe` for Windows, `GitWriting-X-X-X` for Unix in the root directory of your local Git repository.
+- Download the **GitWriting** executable for your platform `GitWriting.exe` for Windows, `GitWriting`.
+I would recommend placing it inside your system's apps folder or a similar directory.
-- Add a new pattern to your repository's `.gitignore` if you don't want the app tracking, i.e. `*GitWriting*`
-- Run: `GitWriting.exe | GitWriting [-OPTION]`
+- Run: `GitWriting.exe | ./GitWriting [-OPTION]`
 - Options: `[-h | --help | -H]` `[-o | --options | -O]` `[-v | --version | -V]`

-**GitWriting** is intended to work across terminals on Windows, macOS, and Linux.
+**GitWriting** works on Windows and Unix.

-*However, MacOS native builds are not working on my ancient MacBook Air, so Linux and Windows are the best platforms to use right now.*

 ## Features